currently building in stealth in healthcare

 Ali Zahin

-4th year medic at Cambridge, currently running a stealth healthcare AI startup.
-I previously co-founded Marksy and Clerkr.
-Long term, I want to be a serial founder, building companies that change how healthcare and technology actually work.
+4th year medic at Cambridge, running a stealth healthcare AI startup.
+Previously co-founded Marksy and Clerkr.
+The plan is to keep starting companies, ideally ones that change how healthcare and technology actually work.

 01